tudelft/AE4353-Y24/README.md

 ## Getting Started
 Welcome to the setup guide!
-This section will cover the prerequisites, including setting up GitHub Copilot, and provide step-by-step instructions for configuring your development environment on Windows, Linux (Ubuntu), or MacOS.
+This section will cover the prerequisites, including setting up GitHub Copilot, and provide step-by-step instructions for configuring your development environment.
+You can choose to set up your environment either remotely using GitHub Codespaces or Google Colab, or locally on Windows, Linux (Ubuntu), or MacOS.
 Follow the guidelines for your operating system to ensure you have all the necessary tools and configurations.
 Once your setup is complete, proceed to the [Usage](#usage) section to begin working with the project.

 ### Prerequisites
 - [Visual Studio Code](https://code.visualstudio.com/)